EGaraldi/HPC_IPMU/README.md

 The snag is that the output files from job scripts will not save to this file system -- could be quite inconvenient.
 This issue has been raised with IT, but for now you should create a directory in the `/home` file system (e.g. `/home/username/tmp/pbs/` where those files can be directed in the `#PBS -o` and `#PBS -e` lines of your job scripts.

+## Globus endpoint on idark

+[Globus](https://app.globus.org/) is a powerful tool to transfer large amounts of data in an automated, unsupervised, safe way.
+An exhaustive tutorial is available [on the lobus.org website](https://docs.globus.org/getting-started/users/).

+On `idark`, we have a public Globus endpoint installed, named `KIPMU-Collection`.